-We aim for all our members to get the most they can from the sport.
+We aim for our members to get the most they can from the sport.
 We provide a pathway for divers to achieve their maximum potential based on their ability, time and commitment.

 We are affiliated to Swim England, our national governing body, through Swim England South East Region and have SwimMark accreditation (formerly Swim21).

 Our coaches are Swim England-qualified, under the direction of head coach Kirsty McMahon.
 We have a club committee which meets once a term, providing valuable input, support and direction, enabling the coaches to concentrate on club sessions and events.

 We run a comprehensive learn-to-dive programme and competitive squad structure.
 Our divers compete at a range of levels - from novice and skills to age group, elite junior and adult masters.

 We have divers who compete annually at club, county and regional fixtures.
 Some also compete nationally at the National Skills Finals, National Age Groups, English Schools, England Talent Games, British Elite Junior Championships and GBDF Masters.